benni94/VidoEdit/README.md

 ## Author

-**Your Name**
+**Benjamin Fink**

 - GitHub: [@benni94](https://github.com/benni94)

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/benni94/H266VideoConverter/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/benni94/VidoEdit/issues) on GitHub.

 ---